Anonscholar/anonscholar.github.io/_posts/2024-10-20-a-little-more-honest.md

 adding plainly weird and unneeded explicit scenes, read it yourself, you'll get what I am talking about it.
 Could just be normal in Japan, I don't particularly know.

-I haven't read any decent manga this week, also going to stick to reading less of them so there's that.
+I haven't read any decent manga this week, also going to stick to reading less of them, so there's that.
 I did not get the time to watch any anime this week, so I'll talk about that in the next week, I suppose.

 That's all I had to say this week.
 I improved a little, and I hope in the next week I improve much more, and become